Slavery and Human Trafficking Statement

 Assessing Effectiveness

 Human rights abuses are complex issues requiring comprehensive approaches.
-In fiscal 2020, we assessed the effectiveness of our existing approach to human rights by conducting an internal review and partnering with Shift to assess our strengths and opportunities.
-We then developed our updated strategy on human rights to address the identified challenges.
-Our cross-functional Human Rights Integration Team meets bi-weekly to discuss progress and challenges to implement our plans, in addition to external events, which might require additional actions.
+In fiscal 2024, we re-assessed the effectiveness of our existing approach to human rights by conducting an internal review and partnering with LRQA to assess our strengths and opportunities, which informs our ongoing strategy on human rights to address the identified opportunities.
+Our cross-functional Human Rights Integration Team meets monthly to discuss progress and challenges to implement our plans, in addition to external events, which might require additional actions.
 As we work to address human rights risks, we continue to partner with local NGOs and stakeholders to assess effectiveness.

 Looking Ahead